learn-js/learn-js.github.com/_posts/posts/2014-09-16-making-weird-retro-interactive-art-with-gretro-and-gameloop.md

 Learn more about gretro at [https://github.com/mohayonao/gretro](https://github.com/mohayonao/gretro), and at [the project's wiki](https://github.com/mohayonao/gretro/wiki).

+You can play with some cool examples of gretro usage here: [http://mohayonao.github.io/gretro/](http://mohayonao.github.io/gretro/)

 ## Your mission:
 Revise these examples to make something strange.
 And if you do, be sure to tell  me about it!